What Is a Vice President's Role?

 The vice president serves as the second or third employee who is in charge of the overall business, organization, agency, institution, union, university, government, or branch of government.

-This charge varies by the organization.
+This charge varies with the organization.
 When an organization has a CEO and president, the VP is third in command.
 In other organizations, the same person may have the title CEO and president.
 In these instances, the VP is second in command.

 Vice President is also a title used to designate the leader of portions of the organization or functions within organizations.